udo-munk/z80pack/picosim/libs/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 board_build.core = earlephilhower
 ```

+## Block Device API
+If you don't require a filesystem on an SD card,
+or if you want to use a different filesystem,
+you can operate at the block device level.
+At the block device interface, the SD card appears to contain a long sequence of
+numbered blocks of 512 bytes each.
+I.e., the smallest addressable unit is a block of 512 bytes.
+The address of a block is its "logical block address" (LBA).
+Blocks can be addressed by their LBA and read and written individually or as sequences with a starting address and length.

+This API implements the *Media Access Interface* described in [FatFs - Generic FAT Filesystem Module](http://elm-chan.org/fsw/ff/00index_e.html) (also see *Required Functions* in [FatFs Module Application Note](http://elm-chan.org/fsw/ff/doc/appnote.html)).
+The declarations are in `src/ff15/source/diskio.h`.

+For an example of the use of this API, see `examples/block_device`.

 ## Next Steps
 * There is a example data logging application in `data_log_demo.c`.
 It can be launched from the `examples/command_line` CLI with the `start_logger` command.